aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/eventtarget/_index.md

 ---
 ## EventTarget class

-The [`EventTarget`](../eventtarget) interface is implemented by all Nodes in an implementation which supports the DOM Event Model.
-Therefore, this interface can be obtained by using binding-specific casting methods on an instance of the Node interface.
-The interface allows registration and removal of Event Listeners on an [`EventTarget`](../eventtarget) and dispatch of events to that [`IEventTarget`](../../aspose.html.dom.events/ieventtarget).
+The EventTarget interface is implemented by objects that can receive events and may have listeners for them.
+In other words, any target of events implements the three methods associated with this interface.

+[`Element`](../element), and its children, as well as [`Document`](../document) and Window, are the most common event targets, but other objects can be event targets, too.

 ```csharp
 public class EventTarget : DOMObject, IDisposable, IEventTarget